THE RULES – 24 Hours Sufferfest

 Please be polite and step aside if another team is waiting for the route.

-3. The event starts at 11 am on Saurday and ends at 11 am on Sunday.
-There will be a mandatory climber meeting Saturday at 10 am to discuss questions and rules.
+3. The 24H event starts at 11 am on Saturday and ends at 11 am on Sunday.
+There will be a mandatory climber meeting Saturday at 10:30 am to discuss questions and rules.
 Afterwards, teams will be able to ready themselves and gather back at the check in area for the start of the comp.
 This is when scorecards will be handed out and roll will be called.
 Teams are required to report to the check in station at 10 pm on Saturday night and 4 am on Sunday morning.
 From 9:30-10:30 pm, climbers will turn in their scorecard and receive a new one.
 The check ins are a Mandatory Safety Check In and are open from 30’ prior to the time until 30’ after.
 Please mark your scorecards clearly and legibly.
 Correct scoring is our responsibility, a legible scorecard is yours.

-At 10:45 am on Sunday morning the warning will sound.
 You have until 11:15 to turn in your scorecard to the registration table at the Colletta briefing point.
 If you are late, points will begin to be deducted from your score.

 - CLIMBERS MUST USE THE SCREW GATE BINER OR THE CERTIFIED ONES AT TOP OF ROUTE TO LOWER ON (more info during the briefing).